ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 * how to related/link various heterogeneous statements in a simple fashion, and
 * check that the statement comes from a source with authority to issue that statement.

-## Authenticity of Promoted Software Products
+## Promotion of a Software Component by mutliple entities

 A software component source (e.g., a library) released by a certain original producer is becoming popular.
 The released software component source is accompanied by a statement of authenticity (e.g., a detached signature).
-Over time, there has been an increasing amount of providers of the same version of the software component source over the Internet.
+Over time, due to its enhanced applicability to various products, there has been an increasing amount of multiple providers of the same software component version on the internet.

-Some popular providers package the software component and provide the package with proof of authenticity using their own issuer authority.
+Some providers include this particular software component as part of their release package bundle and provide the package with proof of authenticity using their own issuer authority.
 Some packages include the original statement of authenticity, and some do not.
 Over time, some providers no longer offer the exact same software component source but pre-compiled software component binaries.
 Some sources do not provide the exact same software component but include patches and fixes produced by third-parties, as these emerge faster than solutions from the original producer.